Estimated reading time: 38 minutes

 Steps away from the Piazza del Campo, Ristorante Pier Pettinaio is located in a small alley of the same name just off one of the main shopping streets.
 A small terrasse with a half dozen tables sits outside, adding to the ambiance and charm.
 Due to the unseasonably warm weather for the last week of September, it was packed so we sat at a table inside.

-Day 4 – Day Trip to San Gimignano
+Day 4 – Day Trip from Siena to San Gimignano

 The beauty of Siena is that is stands at the heart of Tuscany with all the main villages and small towns within an hour’s drive.
 We initially had planned to spend more time on the road, exploring the Tuscan countryside but were having so much fun in Siena, that we limited our outings.